What happens when you’re not really worried about choosing the perfect words to express yourself anymore?

-If you’re like most non-native English speakers, that’s when you start stressing about your pronunciation, wondering how you can finally get that tricky “th” sound correct, feeling frustrated by all the different vowel sounds, and looking for ways to reduce your accent.
+If you’re like most non-native English speakers I work with, that’s when you start stressing about your pronunciation, wondering how you can finally get those tricky vowels right, and looking for ways to improve how you sound.

 This is great, but you’re overlooking something super important: intonation.

 Intonation is the rise and fall of your voice when speaking, the ups and the downs that give a language its music.

 Why Intonation Matters in American English